Dayne Ogilvie Prize for LGBTQ Emerging Writers

 About the Prize

-Established in 2007, the prize is presented annually to an emerging Canadian writer from the LGBT community who demonstrates great promise through a body of work of exceptional quality.
-Writers who identify themselves as LGBT are eligible and while no age restriction exists, the prize is intended for developing writers.
+Established in 2007, the prize is presented to an emerging Canadian writer from the LGBTQ community who demonstrates great promise through a body of work of exceptional quality.
+Writers who identify themselves as LGBTQ are eligible and while no age restriction exists, the prize is intended for developing writers.
 The winner, along with two honours of distinction, is selected by a three-member, independent judging panel.
 Past winners of the prize include Michael V. Smith, Zoe Whittall, and Amber Dawn.

 About the Sponsor